Ukrainian refugees speak of bombs, half-empty cities, hunger

 “They have been in the basement since Feb.
 24, they have not been out at all,” Bondarieva said.
 “They are running out of food and water.”

-Bondarieva managed to speak to her sister on the phone.
+Bondarieva managed to speak to her sister on the phone recently.
 The fear of what will happen to her in the encircled and bombed-out city that is going through some of the worst fighting in the war has been overwhelming.

-“She does not know how to leave the city,” the 24-year-old said after arriving at the Polish border town of Medyka.
+“She does not know how to leave the city,” the 24-year-old said after arriving in the Polish border town of Medyka.

 Mariupol authorities have said only about 10% of the city’s population of 430,000 has managed to flee over the past week.
 The Mariupol City Council has asserted that several thousand residents were taken into Russia against their will.